 recipes > Barbecued rib-eye with chimmichurri

-Jacob’s Creek’s new Barossa Signature range has partnered with Andy and Ben Eat Australia, a new show celebrating the wonderful diversity of Australian cuisine.
+Jacob’s Creek’s new Barossa Signature range has partnered with Andy and Ben Eat Australia, a TV show celebrating the wonderful diversity of Australian cuisine.

 Nothing beats the mouth-watering flavours of a beautiful piece of meat, perfectly charred on the barbeque and served with a fresh and flavour filled green sauce.

 Jacob’s Creek partnered with celebrity chef Andy Allan and Ben Milbourne, as they journeyed around Australia celebrating the wonderful diversity of Aussie cuisine.
 Kicking off their journey at a cattle farm in lush Cape Grim, Tasmania this delicious dish uses fail proof tips for grilling the ultimate steak.

 - 600 g piece Cape Grim rib eye steak

 - ¼ bunch coriander, leaves picked